saade/filament-fullcalendar/README.md

 # Features

 - Accepts all configurations from [FullCalendar](https://fullcalendar.io/docs#toc)
-- Event click and drop events
+- Event click, drop and select events
 - Modals for creating and editing events <sup>New in v1.0</sup>

 <br>